FuboTV: 2020

-ViacomCBS channels launched on fuboTV in Spain in 2020.
+ViacomCBS channels launched on FuboTV in Spain in 2020.
 On January 1, 2020, FuboTV dropped the Fox Sports Networks, citing increasing carriage costs after the acquisition of the channels by the Sinclair Broadcast Group.
 FuboTV launched the NHL Network on March 9, 2020, with plans to add the MLB Network and MLB Strike Zone, allowing it to have all four professional sports league networks on its platform.

-On March 23, 2020, fuboTV was acquired by FaceBank Group, a publicly listed virtual entertainment technology company founded by media technology entrepreneur John Textor. fuboTV was renamed fuboTV Media, Inc., and Facebank Group was renamed fuboTV, Inc., to be led by original fuboTV CEO David Gandler.
+On March 23, 2020, fuboTV announced it would merge with FaceBank Group, a publicly listed virtual entertainment technology company founded by media technology entrepreneur John Textor, via a reverse triangular merger.
+The new company was named fuboTV Inc. to be led by original fuboTV CEO David Gandler.
+The merger closed on April 2, 2020.
 According to the article, fuboTV plans to leverage Facebank's IP portfolio to create new streaming experiences for consumers and also expand internationally.
 FaceBank is traded on the OTC exchange and, following the merger, Gandler noted the company plans to uplist to a major stock exchange.
 Following its merger with FaceBank Group, FuboTV began trading on the OTC under the ticker symbol FUBO.
 In the months following the merger, John Textor resigned his post as Executive Chairman, and the company named former Warner Music Group Chairman Edgar Bronfman Jr. as Executive Chairman of the Board.
 Other directors, such as early Spotify investor Par-Jorgen Parson and venture capitalist Daniel Leff were also named to the Board.
 All three were early investors in FuboTV.